dphfox/wolf/docs/design/06-tables.md

 ## Count of data

-Use the count `#` operator on any struct to count the number of data fields it contains.
+Use the count `#` operator on any table to count the number of data fields it contains.

 ```